WORD OF EAR - the new album

 "The Second Third Man" is indicative of the whole album.
 It is improvised music of originality and high performance.
 Schalk and Brecker are perfect foils… This is a high-caliber chops fest…" - Jazz.com

-"(Wolfgang Schalk) grown to a size no one else can come up to… the best, the most convincing, intellectually and - to the same degree - emotionally demanding jazz guitarist...
+"The best, the most convincing, intellectually and - to the same degree - emotionally demanding jazz guitarist...

 "Wolfgang Schalk’s playing is fresh and innovative.
 This disc takes you by surprise from the start... hauntingly beautiful.”